CalculatedContent/WeightWatcher/README.md

 ### Early Stopping
 <details>
  <summary>
-Note: This is experimental but we have seen some success here
+	 <b>Note:</b> This is experimental but we have seen some success here
  </summary>

-The weightwatcher **alpha** metric may be used to detect when to apply early stopping.
-When the average **alpha** (summary statistic) drops below 2.0, this indicates that the model may be over-trained and early stopping is necesary.
+The WeightWatcher `alpha` metric may be used to detect when to apply early stopping.
+When the average `alpha` (summary statistic) drops below `2.0`, this indicates that the model may be over-trained and early stopping is necesary.

-Below is an example of this, showing training loss and test lost curves for  a small Transformer model, trained from scratch, along with the average **alpha** summary statistic.
+Below is an example of this, showing training loss and test lost curves for a small Transformer model, trained from scratch, along with the average `alpha` summary statistic.

 ![Early Stopping](./img/early_stopping.png)

-We can see that as the training and test losses decrease, so does **alpha**.
-But when the test loss saturates and then starts to increase, **alpha** drops below 2.0.
+We can see that as the training and test losses decrease, so does `alpha`.
+But when the test loss saturates and then starts to increase, `alpha` drops below `2.0`.

-Note: this only work for very well trained models, where the optimal alpha=2 is obtained
+**Note:** this only work for very well trained models, where the optimal `alpha=2.0` is obtained

 </details>